tompkinsguitar/collatz/README.md

 # collatz
-simple tool for computing various things regarding the Collatz conjecture
+a simple tool for computing various things regarding the Collatz conjecture see the jupyter notebook file (.ipynb) for example of use